01O10/01O10/README.md

-👋 Hi, I'm Tim (@01O10), research Scientist in the field of Machine Learning and Data Science.
+👋 Hi, I'm Tim (@01O10), Research Scientist in the field of Machine Learning and Data Science.
 Welcome to my open github profile !

 🔥 I work at the intersection of academia and industry for more than five years now.
 I use my expertise to assist AI teams in their research and innovation projects.